Moab Heat Monitoring Project

 How do we collect heat data?

 🚘 A Heat Watch!
-On July 19th we will have volunteers drive four Moab area routes during three designated periods in the day with a heat monitor on their vehicles.
+On July 19th volunteers drove four Moab area routes during three designated periods in the day with a heat monitor on their vehicles.
+The data from the sensors will be processed and over the coming months, will provide the City and residents with a heat map to better understand where and when is the hottest in our region.

 Stationary Monitors!
 These will be mounted in the Moab Area and will collect temperature and humidity measurements for 12 weeks.
 More information on the CAPA Strategies website.
 See our 12 stationary monitor locations on the map.